XintianCai/MyBomberman/README.md

   The program sometimes is unable to restart the game automatically.

-  If you want to play again, just click it manually.
+  If you want to play again, just run it manually.

-  At the beginning of the game, if the role is too closed to monsters, you may not have time to escape.